adifaintuch/yoda_translator_twilio/README.md

 # yoda_translator_twilio
 An upgraded version of my original Yoda Translator app using Twilio's API

-## This code prompts you to enter a phone number (must be registered in your Twilio account) and a message and it automatically translates it into 'Yoda Speak' via a web API and sends it and a picture of Yoda to the phone number of your choice
+## This code prompts you to enter a phone number (must be registered in your Twilio account) and a message and it automatically translates it into 'Yoda Speak' via a yoda translation web API and sends it and a picture of Yoda to the phone number of your choice

 ## How to use:
 ### 1. Move into the folder where main.py is located inside terminal